We offer Advanced Driver Training for the DIAmond Advanced Driving

 urban, rural, motorway and dual carriageway type roads.

-to drive as experienced motorists and take every opportunity to make maximum progress.
-Overtaking wherever it is safe
+to drive as experienced motorist, taking every opportunity to make maximum progress and overtake wherever it is safe

 and legal, while at all times demonstrating absolute control over the vehicle.